harshyatishmishra/Java-Interview/Java-HashMap.md

+### HashMap performance Improvement Changes in Java 8
+Here I am going to discuss JDK 8’s new strategy for dealing with Hash collisions.
+Earlier before Java 8, the performance of the HashMap was poor due to the hash collision, it degrades the performance of HashMap significantly.
+This change can be notifiable only when if you are using the HashMap for a large number of elements, why (see below points)?

+The traversal of HashMap, get(), and other methods lookup time of HashMap have a negative impact due to hash collisions.
+This situation you can face when multiple keys end up in the same bucket, then values along with their keys are placed in a linked list.
+So, the retrieval time of elements from HashMap increases from O(1) to O(n).
+Because the linked list has to be traversed to get the entry in the worst case scenario.

+But Java 8 has come with the following new strategy for HashMap objects in case of high collisions.

+* To address this issue, Java 8 hash elements use balanced trees instead of linked lists after a certain threshold is reached.
+Which means HashMap starts with storing Entry objects in a linked list but after the number of items in a hash becomes larger than a certain threshold.
+The hash will change from using a linked list to a balanced tree.
+* Above changes ensure the performance of O(log(n)) in worst case scenarios and O(1) with proper hashCode().
+* The alternative String hash function added in Java 7 has been removed.

 ### Contract
 You must override hashCode in every class that overrides equals.
 Failure to do so will result in a violation of the general contract for Object.hashCode, which will prevent your class from functioning properly in conjunction with all hash-based